 Be empathic.
 Your guilt and shame may make you uncomfortable listening to how badly you’ve made your partner feel.
 However, it is critical that you show empathy and make amends for how much hurt you’ve caused your partner.
 This is because empathy is an expression of care and concern.
 Showing that you are willing to bear your feelings of guilt, remorse, or fear of losing your partner—without blaming back or cutting off the conversation—will go a long way to proving that you are someone worth trusting again.

 Respect the need for new limits or rules.
-Your partner has good reasons to be more suspicious than he or she was prior to the event.
+Your partner has good reasons to be more suspicious than they were prior to the event.
 Accept that there should now be more transparency around emails, phone logs, and so on.
 The less defensive you are, the more quickly your relationship will heal as trust is re-established.

 Who do you love?